uberllama/ajax_table_rails/README.md

       sortAsc: 'fa fa-sort-up',   // Sort icon ascending indicator, defaults to use FontAwesome
       sortDesc: 'fa fa-sort-down' // Sort icon descending indicator, defaults to use FontAwesome },
+    searchForm: null,             // Form selector to be automatically bound for searching this table
     text: {
       count: 'Showing {count} records out of {total_count}', // Pass null to skip rendering of this element
       nextPage: '&raquo;',